Getting to know buy-to-let mortgages

 Getting buy-to-let mortgage information

-Boardman adds that Barclays is here to help guide you through the process of buy-to-let mortgages.
-“If you’re uncertain about any aspect of choosing a buy-to-let mortgage, you can get help from one of our Wealth mortgage specialists.
-Please reach out to your Wealth Adviser to arrange a meeting.”
+We're here to help guide you through the process of buy-to-let mortgages.
+Boardman adds: “If you’re uncertain about any aspect of choosing a buy-to-let mortgage, you can get help from one of our Wealth mortgage specialists.
+Please get in touch with your Wealth Adviser to arrange a meeting.”

 Things to consider